 It’s critical that all team members understand how their individual efforts affect an end goal; not only will it keep your developers more engaged, it incentivizes personal ownership of tasks and team collaboration.

-Glo Issue Boards allow development teams to view and track tasks in kanban boards with columns that define the different steps in your workflow and cards that represent individual tasks.
+GitKraken Boards allows development teams to view and track tasks in Kanban boards with columns that define the different steps in your workflow and cards that represent individual tasks.
 Tasks can be assigned to individuals or groups of developers, and progress meters allow everyone to see momentum and capacity.

-One of the best parts about Glo is the number of integrations the tool offers.
+One of the best parts about GitKraken Boards is the number of available integrations.
 Teams can integrate with Slack, the popular communication tool for enterprise teams, so developers can instantly receive notifications when tasks are assigned.

-Glo also plays well with GitHub; developers can sync Glo with GitHub Issues, automate the manipulation of cards on a board through GitHub Actions, and automate the advancement of cards based on pull request status and check build status by integrating with GitHub pull requests.
+GitKraken Boards also plays well with GitHub; developers can sync with GitHub Issues, automate the manipulation of cards on a board through GitHub Actions, and automate the advancement of cards based on pull request status and check build status by integrating with GitHub pull requests.

 “Adopt common tools from planning and requirements through deployment and operations.”
 (Lam, Thomas.
 “DoD Enterprise DevSecOps Reference Design.”
 Chaillan, Nicolas, Version 1.0, Department of Defense, September 12, 2019, Office of Prepublication and Security Review)